LMU-MSBA/Disconnected-Unveiling-Patterns-in-Telecom-Churn/docs/proposal/business_problem_definition.md

 | Hours to complete the project                       | Total employee cost | Additional Comments                            |                |
 | 75                                                  | \$37,170            | Each employee spends 105 hours on this project |                |

 -   **Benefits based on the Data Periodic Table's Business Activity Categories.
-Try to quantify as best as you can, i.e. for labor hours saved.
-If you cannot quantify the benefit, still identify the benefit.**
     -   Costs:
     -   Benefits: Reduction in customer churn, improved customer retention, and better resource allocation.
     -   *In Telecom’s latest month, 27% of customers churned.
 As a result, they lost out on \$139,130.85.
 If 17% would have churned instead of 27% (i.e., 10% less), then Telecom would have earned an additional \$13,913.09 in revenue.
 Considering the effort along with the project budget being \$37,170, the additional \$13,913.09 might not look like an attractive gain.
 However, the \$13,913.09 gain only reflects one month.
 By reducing consumer churn by 10%, the additional annual revenue would result in \$166,957.02.
 Thus, the ROI of this project is estimated to be a 3.5X after one year of implementation.*